-It can be a real challenge to stay calm and peaceful when you’re being overrun by negative thoughts.
+It can be a challenge to stay calm and peaceful when we’re being overrun by negative thoughts.

 You feel powerless and overwhelmed.

-And the more attention you give them— wrestling them, wallowing in them, chewing on them, creating mental disaster movies—the more they grow in strength.
+And the more attention you give them— wrestling them, wallowing in them, chewing on them, getting lost in mind disaster movies—the more they grow in strength.

 Your fragile peace doesn’t stand a chance.
-In no time at all, it is extinguished—buried beneath a landslide of mental noise.
+It is quickly extinguished… buried beneath a landslide of mental noise.

 How to break free from this downward spiral of negativity and get your peace back?

-To answer this question, you first have to understand why your thoughts SEEM to have so much power over you.
+To answer this question, we first have to understand why our thoughts SEEM to have so much power over us.

-Armed with this knowledge, you’ll then see why it’s possible to remain calm and peaceful—even with a head full of negative thoughts.
+Armed with this knowledge, you’ll then see why it’s possible to remain calm and peaceful—even when your head is full of negative thoughts.

 The truth is, you don’t even need to get rid of them.

-What If They Weren’t Your Thoughts At All?
+What If They Weren’t Your Negative Thoughts At All?

 Where do thoughts come from?